 Karsten Nohl, NXP and TNO have given very valuable feedback, and I thank them for it.
-In particular the undocumented feature given at the end of Section 2.2, the method to save storage space on hashes given at the end of Section 3.3 from Karsten Nohl, and the TNO-RU strategy given in Section 3.1 from TNO were welcome contributions.
-I thank NXP for patiently asking clarifications on the drafts, and for patiently answering our questions.
+Karsten Nohl suggested the method to save storage space on hashes which given at the end of Section 3.3.
+The NXP-TNO-RU strategy given in Section 3.1 from NXP and TNO was a very welcome contribution.
+I thank NXP for their detailed feedback, their openness and pro-active attitude in discussing the details of this paper.